-In New Orleans, a huge buffalo is paraded through the streets, its horns adorned with ribbons and ilk branches.
+In New Orleans, a giant buffalo is paraded through the streets, its horns adorned with ribbons and ilk branches.

-American homes are adorned with boughs of yarrow, mistletoe, and fir trees, and most have a Christmas tree decorated with lights, tinsel, balloons, popcorn garlands, and multicolored lollipops in the shape of candy canes.
+American homes are adorned with boughs of yarrow, mistletoe, and fir trees.
+Most have a Christmas tree decorated with lights, tinsel, balloons, popcorn garlands, and multicolored lollipops in the shape of candy canes.
 So, in Bethlehem, New Orleans, there is a custom of lighting a big star as early as the beginning of December.

 5. Christmas in Arizona

-In Arizona, the Mexican ritual called Las Posadas takes place, with a procession and a play depicting Mary and Joseph looking for a place to stay.
+In Arizona, the Mexican ritual Las Posadas takes place, with a procession and a play depicting Mary and Joseph looking for a place to stay.
 The play is also performed among family members, each of whom plays a different role, especially during visits between relatives.
-There is also a small set in each house where, with the help of figurines and other details, the birth of the Lord is re-enacted.
+There is also a small set in each house where the birth of the Lord is re-enacted with the help of figurines and other details the Lord is re-enacted.

 6. Christmas in California

 In California, Santa arrives lately on a surfboard.
-So the traditional American Christmas meal consists of a turkey roast, accompanied by vegetables and gravy.
-Other typical dishes are roast goose, roast duck, or ham, served with cranberry sauce.
+So the traditional American Christmas meal consists of a turkey roast accompanied by vegetables and gravy.
+Other typical dishes are a roast goose, roast duck, or ham, served with cranberry sauce.
 For dessert, a fruit pudding (especially plum pudding) is prepared with brandy or pumpkin pie.
-Other traditional sweets are mince pies and pates filled with a mixture of dried fruit.
+Other traditional sweets are mince pies and pates filled with dried fruit.